Skip to main content

 ReferenceSoftware Lifecycle ProcessRequiredFulfilledEvidence/Comments

-5.2.1Define and document software requirements from system requirementsTRUE☑Software requirements derived from system requirements documented in Description and specifications and software requirements directory.
-Requirements traceable to product requirements.
+5.2.1Define and document software requirements from system requirementsTRUE☑Software requirements derived from system requirements documented in R-TF-012-029 Software Architecture Description and description-and-specifications.mdx.
+Requirements traceable to product requirements documented in R-TF-012-023.

 5.2.2Content of the software requirementsTRUE☑Software requirements include functional requirements, performance requirements, API interface requirements (REST API, FHIR compliance), safety requirements, and security requirements.
-Documented with sufficient detail in software-requirements and product-requirements directories with JSON specifications.
+Documented with sufficient detail in R-TF-012-029 Software Architecture Description and description-and-specifications.mdx with technical specifications.

 5.2.3Integration of risk control measures into software requirementsTRUE☑Risk control measures from R-TF-013-002 Risk management record integrated into software requirements.
 Risk-software requirements traceability maintained in risk management documentation.
 Software requirements explicitly address identified hazards and risk mitigation strategies.